callelito/DEMO_Jenkins_PlatformIO/README.md

 After the application is flashed we wait for five seconds to make sure that the Arduino and application has started.

-When then execute a [test script](test_scripts/check.py) which communicates with the test rig and checks the correct behaviour of the output and input pins.
+We then execute a [test script](test_scripts/check.py) which communicates with the test rig and checks the correct behaviour of the output and input pins.

 #### Deploy Step